-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 623 Lieber 2003 No position Requires the judge in a toxics case to consider whether the defendant has expressed remorse for the acts and whether the defendant has made an appropriate public apology that reflects that nature of the violation and the number of potential victims.
-N/A Outside purview.
-SB 1497 Polanco 2002 Oppose Sets up a one-time review of the custody status of life prisoners who have been in prison beyond a date specified in certain regulatory matrices.
-II Impossible to implement.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES SB 1497 Polanco 2002 Oppose Sets up a one-time review of the custody status of life prisoners who have been in prison beyond a date specified in certain regulatory matrices. Π Impossible to implement.